iBreakEverything/bitburner-tools/README.md

 ### RCE
 Remote execute script on specified target with maximum threads.

+### RenameNsToJs
+Prints a command to change '.ns' extension to '.js'.

 ### Rootkit
 Grants administrator access on all vulnerable servers.